westonkl/InterviewPrep/README.md

 - A database is a collection of related data which represents some aspect of the real world.
 A database system is designed to be built and populated with data for a certain task.

 ## Database Management System (DBMS):
-- **Database Management System (DBMS)** is a software for storing and retrieving users' data while considering appropriate security measures.
+- **Database Management System** is a software for storing and retrieving users' data while considering appropriate security measures.
 It consists of a group of programs which manipulate the database.
 The DBMS accepts the request for data from an application and instructs the operating system to provide the specific data.
 In large systems, a DBMS helps users and other third-party software to store and retrieve data.

 Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.
 1. Data redundancy and inconsistency